-Education a priority for state house candidate
+Education a priority for state House candidate

 Despite being a first-time candidate, she feels that her work experience as an educator will help her along the way.

-“I actually know them (teachers), I care about them, I know what their problems are and if I don’t know, I will ask them,” Griffin said.
+“I actually know them (teachers), I care about them, I know what their problems are, and if I don’t know, I will ask them.”

-Additionally, her time as a journalist allowed her to get to know the ins and outs of local government, as she has covered politics in District 88 throughout her career.
+Additionally, her time as a journalist let her get to know the ins and outs of local government, as she has covered politics in District 88 throughout her career.

-Griffin said that since she has worked extensively in District 88 throughout her career, both in teaching and journalism, this gives her an edge over incumbent Chris Jeter.
+Griffin said that because she has worked extensively in District 88 throughout her career, both in teaching and journalism, this gives her an edge over incumbent Chris Jeter.

-Multiple attempts were made to contact the other Democratic candidate, Craig Hirsty, but no response was received.
+The Herald Bulletin made multiple attempts to contact the other Democratic candidate, Craig Hirsty, but got no response.